Social work management: Definition

 In today's understanding, social management includes all management functions that are necessary for the management of social and/or non-profit organizations.
 This includes finance and accounting of social organizations, development of mission statements and concepts, city and social marketing, public relations, organizational development, human resource management, project management, quality management and other sub-disciplines of management and business administration.

 In contrast to management in other industries, branches and areas of the economy (e.g. sports management or media and education management), social work management takes into account characteristics especially of organizations in the social sector: the provision of person-centered social services, the peculiarities of non-profit organizations and, in particular, labour and welfare services, the close integration into the social law as well as the character of the services as merit goods.
 With the increasing spread of private providers, social work management is also referred to as the management of enterprises in the social economy.
 Against this background, social work management can also be understood as a so-called specialised form of business administration for social enterprises or companies.

 Some authors also understand social work management as the management of people with special consideration of human relationships in the sense of human resources management.
 However, this understanding does not apply to all social services organizations.
 A systemic approach to social work management also takes into account emotions, different meanings, and various relationships.
-When providing social services, the focus lies on the professional development of empathic and trusting relationships with the recipients of these servisce.
+When providing social services, the focus lies on the professional development of empathic and trusting relationships with the recipients of these services.